Whip (politics): Canada

 In Canada the Party Whip is the member of a political party in the Canadian House of Commons, the Canadian Senate or a provincial legislature charged with ensuring party discipline among members of the caucus.
 In the House of Commons, the whip's office prepares and distributes vote sheets identifying the party position on each bill or motion.
 The whip is also responsible for assigning offices and scheduling speakers from his or her party for various bills, motions and other proceedings in the House.

 Bangladesh

 In Bangladesh, the concept of the whip was inherited from colonial British rule.
-Chief Whip is a member of the parliament of Bangladesh from the ruling party who is responsible for the maintenance of party discipline inside the parliament.
+The Chief Whip is a member of the parliament of Bangladesh from the ruling party who is responsible for the maintenance of party discipline inside the parliament.

 The work of the whip is to ensure the proper participation (as the party wants) of the party MPs in the activities of the parliament, such as voting, If the leader and deputy leader of parliament are absent, the whip can speak for them.